d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 with greater complexity hurting at first but subsequently helping in a so-called "double-descent" pattern :cite:`Nakkiran.Kaplun.Bansal.ea.2021`.
-**Thus the deep learning practitioner possesses a bag of tricks, some of which seemingly restrict the model in some fashion and others which seemingly make it even more expressive, and all of which, in some sense, are applied to mitigate overfitting.**
+Thus the deep learning practitioner possesses a bag of tricks, some of which seemingly restrict the model in some fashion and others that seemingly make it even more expressive, and all of which, in some sense, are applied to mitigate overfitting.

 Complicating things even further, while the guarantees provided by classical learning theory